rolfbecker/opengeo/geo0010_Conda_Environment_for_Geo/README.md

 ## Create a New Conda Environment

 On Windows: Open an Anaconda Powershell Prompt (Start -> Anaconda3 -> Anaconda Powershell Prompt).
 On other operating systems open a terminal.
-On the command line prompt you should see an indicator which Python environment is currently active, e.g. `(base) PS C:\Users\me`
+On the command line prompt you should see an indicator which Python environment is currently active, e.g. <br> `(base) PS C:\Users\me>`

 The token `(base)` shows the active environment.